jessy2027/AlphaCode/.github/alphacode-instructions.md

-# VS Code Copilot Instructions
+# AlphaCode Instructions

 ## Project Overview

-Visual Studio Code is built with a layered architecture using TypeScript, web APIs and Electron, combining web technologies with native app capabilities.
+AlphaCodeIDE is built with a layered architecture using TypeScript, web APIs and Electron, combining web technologies with native app capabilities.
 The codebase is organized into key architectural layers:

 ### Root Folders
 - `src/`: Main TypeScript source code with unit tests in `src/vs/*/test/` folders
 - `build/`: Build scripts and CI/CD tools
-- `extensions/`: Built-in extensions that ship with VS Code
+- `extensions/`: Built-in extensions that ship with AlphaCode
 - `test/`: Integration tests and test infrastructure
 - `scripts/`: Development and build scripts
 - `resources/`: Static resources (icons, themes, etc.)